 Internal customer: The recipient (person or department) within an organization of another person’s or department’s output (product, service or information).
 Also see “external customer.”

-Internal failure: A product failure that occurs before the product is delivered to external customers.
+Internal failure: A product failure that occurs before the product is passed downstream—for example, delivered to external customers.

-Internal setup: Die setup procedures that must be performed while a machine is stopped; also known as inner exchange of die.
+Internal setup: Setup procedures that must be performed while a machine or piece of equipment is stopped; also known as inner exchange of die.
 Also see “external setup.”